pharmbio/cplogd-v2.0/README.md

 ### 3. Docker image generation

 To serve the model as Java web server with OpenAPI documented REST interface we copy the *trained-model.jar* that was generated in the last step into the [generate_service](generate_service/) directory and use the [Dockerfile](generate_service/Dockerfile) to build a local docker image.
 This image is based on the base containers from the [cpsign_predict_services](https://github.com/arosbio/cpsign_predict_services) repository.
-Follow the guide in that repo to publish your own service, or download the image from the `packages` tab at GitHub.
+Follow the guide in that repo to publish your own service, or download our image from the [packages](https://github.com/pharmbio/cplogd-v2.0/pkgs/container/cplogd-v2.0) tab at GitHub if you wish to run it yourself.

 ## Model performance